Children Swimming Safety Tips in Singapore

 Simple habit:

-• Inhale outside water
+• Inhale outside the water

-• Exhale in water
+• Exhale into the water (nose or mouth)

 Safety Rules That Actually Matter